 Article X. Finances

-Section 10.01 Budget.
-The Board of Directors shall annually approve a budget of anticipated revenue and expenses for the year prior to the beginning of the fiscal year.
+Section 10.01 Budget The Board of Directors shall annually approve a budget of anticipated revenue and expenses for the year prior to the beginning of the fall season of the year.
 This budget shall be used to guide the activities of the organization during the year, including serving as approval for anticipated expenditures.
 Any substantial deviation from the budget must be approved in advance by the Board of Directors.

-Section 10.02 Obligations.
-The Board of Directors may authorize any officer or the Executive Director to enter into contracts or agreements for the purchase of materials or services on behalf of the organization.
+Section 10.02 Obligations The Executive Board of Directors may authorize any Executive Officer or the Executive Director of Coaching to enter into contracts or agreements, it may be for the purchase of materials, services, management of the operations on behalf of the organization.

-Section 10.04 Checks.
-All checks, drafts, or other orders for the payment of money on behalf of the organization shall be signed by the Treasurer or by any other person as authorized in writing by the Board of Directors, except that checks of $2,000 or more must have the approval of the President or the Vice President.
+Section 10.04 Checks All checks, drafts, or other orders for the payment of money on behalf of the organization shall be signed by the Treasurer or by any other person as authorized in writing by the Board of Directors, except that checks of $2,000 or more must have the approval of the President or the Vice President.
 All credit card purchases must be authorized by an Executive Board Member.

-Section 10.05 Banking The Treasurer or an appointed Executive Member of the Board shall deposit all funds of the organization to the credit of the organization in such banks, trust companies or other depositories as the Board of Directors may select and shall make such disbursements as authorized by the Board of Directors in accordance with the budget adopted by the membership.
+Section 10.05 Banking The Treasurer or an appointed Executive Member of the Board shall deposit all funds of the organization to the credit of the organization in such banks, trust companies or other depositories as the Board of Directors may select and shall make such disbursements as authorized by the Board of Directors in accordance with the approved budget.
 All deposits and/or disbursements shall be made as soon as practicable upon receipt of the funds and/or orders of payment.